JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Create your workspace

-Now that you have installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` below the root directory.
-We recommend creating these directories directly under `~/go`.
+Now that you have installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` inside your root directory, which we recommend to be `~/go`.

 ```bash
 mkdir -p ~/go/{bin,src,pkg}
 ```

-The `-p` option creates the intermediate `go` directory first, since it doesn't yet exist.
-Your directory structure now looks like this:
+The `-p` option creates the root `go` directory first, since it doesn't yet exist.
+Your workspace now looks like this:

 ```
 └── $HOME